sseefried/sseefried-blog/src/proving-a-more-general-theorem-is-often-easier.md

-% DRAFT DRAFT DRAFT Proving a more general theorem is often easier
+% Proving a more general theorem is often easier
 % Sean Seefried
-% Sat 26 Feb 2022
+% Tue 22 Feb 2022

 ## Introduction